BluePraise/magaliechetrit.com/src/blog/2022-11-01-how-to-make-a-search-and-filter-with-pure-javascript.md

 With just this simple search input it's easy to add it to any place.
 I've even implemented in a WordPress project.
 The only thing you need to do is add the class `js-search-field` to the search input.

 ### The items to be searched (search dataset).
 In this case, the dataset is the list of items that we want to search through.
-In my demo, I am using a list of random list items.
-Each item has a class of `js-search-item` which is set in an array called `searchItems`.
+In my demo, I am using a list of random items.
+Each `li` item has a class of `js-search-item` which is set in an array called `searchItems`.

 The meat of the operation is in the function `renderResults`.
 This function is called when the user types in the search field.
 The function loops through the array `searchItems` and checks if the search query matches any of the items in the array.
 If it does, it shows the item.
-If it doesn't, right now it does nothing.
-But it would be nice if it showed a message that there are no results.
-See To Do List.
+If it doesn't, ~~right now it does nothing.
+But it would be nice if it showed a message that there are no results.~~ it shows a message.

 ### Key takeaways.
 Lately, I've been on a big kick to learn more about JavaScript.
 I've been using it for a while but I've never taken the time to learn it properly.
 I was a little scared of it, I think.
 I mainly defaulted to jQuery.
 I still appreciate jQuery.
 It's one of the best libraries on the web.